Kotlin/dataframe/docs/StardustDocs/topics/ColumnSelectors.md

     Person::name.single { it.name().startsWith("first") }
 }

-// recursive traversal of all columns, excluding ColumnGroups from result df.select { cols { !it.isColumnGroup() }.recursively() }
+// recursive traversal of all columns, excluding ColumnGroups from a result df.select { cols { !it.isColumnGroup() }.recursively() }

-// depth-first-search traversal of all columns, including ColumnGroups in result df.select { all().recursively() }
+// depth-first-search traversal of all columns, including ColumnGroups in a result df.select { all().recursively() }

 // recursive traversal with condition df.select { cols { it.name().contains(":") }.recursively() }

-// recursive traversal of columns of given type df.select { colsOf<String>().rec() }
+// recursive traversal of columns of a given type df.select { colsOf<String>().rec() }

-// all columns except given column set df.select { except { colsOf<String>() } }
+// all columns except a given column set df.select { except { colsOf<String>() } }

 // union of column sets